-The only person responsible for committing sexual assault is a perpetrator, but all of us have the ability to look out for each other's safety.
+The only person responsible for committing sexual assault is a perpetrator, but all of us can look out for each other's safety.
 Whether it's giving someone a safe ride home from a party or directly confronting a person who is engaging in threatening behavior, anyone can help prevent sexual violence.